 Rose petal ice cream

 At a local market tour in the morning, we dutifully followed Oscar around the neat rows overflowing with flowers, vibrant colored vegetables and non-refrigerated meat like obedient ducks.
-The half day culinary adventure will set us back USD$65 per person.
+The half-day culinary adventure will set us back at USD$65 per person.